All The Detail - Limit Points: The Secret to Reading Corners

 Reg.
 You might be able to stop in a much shorter distance than that recommended in the Highway code.
 I know that you drive a powerful BMW made for autobahns and the like in Germany. with a top speed of what 150 plus mph. so with a performance car like that one needs to have a good efficient braking capacity.

-However you must admit that all vehicles are not the same and some indeed many vehicles will not stop in the same distance that yours will so its a little bit dangerous advocating what your car can do so others would consider that theirs would do the same Can one stop on a sixpence ?no one cant.
+However you must admit that all vehicles are not the same and some, indeed many vehicles will not stop in the same distance that yours will so its a little bit dangerous advocating what your car can do so others would consider that theirs would do the same Can one stop on a sixpence ?no one cant.

-If you look at the |H.C. yes that was many years ago but still to this day no authority, or even you can completely say that a lower stopping distance is going to be safer.
+If you look at the H.C. yes that was many years ago but still to this day no authority, or even you can completely say that a lower stopping distance is going to be safer.
 Why not leave it alone and accept a greater stopping distance as there are other considerations that relate to the amount of space or limit point in front of us.
 One is that if we drive by the recommendations of the H.C,. we would be giving those distances when following all other vehicles and that means that we would have a better sight of the road ahead and of whatever is or might happen that could be a danger to us.
-Plus we would now being seen by more and earlier.
-So the giving of safe space is a win win all round and hat would make our roads safer than they currently are with all the tailgating around when drivers believe that they can disregard the H. C. as they can stop in such a shorter distance.
-If we were to accept you stopping distance as a norm then we would be Tailgating vehicles all the time and thus we would have lost the safety benefit of that improved sight.
+Plus we would now be seen by more and earlier.
+So the giving of safe space is a win win all round and that would make our roads safer than they currently are.
+With all the tailgating around, some drivers believe that they can disregard the H. C. as they can stop in such a shorter distance.
+If we were to accept your stopping distance as a norm then we would all be Tailgating vehicles all the time and thus we would have lost the safety benefit of giving of greater space and that improved sight.

 There are too many matters that need to be taken into account.
 One is obviously the experience of the driver and their mind set.
 What you advocate would be of benefit but not to the the majority of the driving public.
-They don't see anything wrong with how they are driving and how they are taking corners, The don't see how one can dramatically improve ones vison by moving a mere 2 or max, 3 ft from one side of the carriageway to the other.
+They don't see anything wrong with how they are driving and how they are taking corners, They don't see how one can dramatically improve ones vison by moving a mere 2 or max, 3 ft from one side of the carriageway to the other.
 On a bike its giving some improvement but not to a car driver.
 Not many road users have your mind set with the regards to safety and have had your police training, years of experience and knowledge of practises and procedures.

-Lets look art cars, Say you have a Fiat 500 and load it with 3/4 other people and fill it with luggage for a holiday.
+Lets look at some cars, Say you have a Fiat 500 and load it with 3/4 other people and fill it with luggage for a holiday.
 Is that car with all that increased weight going to stop as your BMW can?
 No it's not.
-Even your BMW would have difficulty stopping it in the distances seen on your video if it were fully loaded.
+Even your BMW would have difficulty stopping in the distances seen on your video if it were fully loaded.
 Lets also presume that the car is older and the tyres tho legal are well worn as are the brakes.
 So now, will that car stop in the same distance?
 I think not.
-What if it were a transit type van, loaded or other wise, would that be able to stop in the same distance as your BMW.
+What if it were a transit type van, loaded or otherwise, would that be able to stop in the same distance as your BMW.
 I think not.

 Then lets look at the road.
 In many circumstances one finds deep ruts and lose chippings etc. and it rains a lot in the UK so the roads can be completely wet increasing the chance of one losing grip if one anchors on particularly on bends,.